amirdashtii/Q/README.md

 ## Overview

 This super app is designed using a microservices architecture.
 Each service is independent, allowing for modular development, deployment, and scaling.
-The initial setup includes an authentication service and a flight provider service, with other services like ticket booking and payment, and more planned to be added over time.
+The initial setup includes an authentication service, a flight provider service, and a flight ticket booking service.
+Other services like payment handling are integrated as well, with more planned to be added over time.

 ## Architecture